internetarchive/dweb-gateway/README.md

 # dweb-gateway
 A decentralized web gateway for open academic papers on the Internet Archive

+## NOTE THIS REPO IS NO LONGER MAINTAINED, ITS ALL MOVED TO ia-dweb and www-dweb on internal system
+## which just calls the dweb-archivecontroller routing.js

 ## Important editing notes
 * Names might not be consistent below as it gets edited and code built.
 * Please edit to match names in the code as you notice conflicts.